QAZASDEDC/DaiFu/README.md

 ![image](./image/usage.png)

-### Incoperate Large Language Model to Help Root Cause Debugging **(Not the Main Focus of This Paper, but We Still Welcome You to Try this Function)**
+### Incoperate large language model to help root cause debugging **(not the main focus of this paper yet, but we still welcome you to try this function)**

 First, deploy a server to forward LLM requests (e.g., to OpenAI GPT).